-Dr. Werbel is the recipient of fellowships and scholarships from numerous institutions, including the Smithsonian American Art Museum, Gilder Lehrman Institute of American History, and Metropolitan Museum of Art.
+Dr. Werbel is the recipient of fellowships and scholarships from numerous institutions, including the Frick Center for the History of Collecting, Smithsonian American Art Museum, Gilder Lehrman Institute of American History, and Metropolitan Museum of Art.
 She served as a Fulbright Scholar for 2011-2012 at Guangdong University of Foreign Studies in Guangzhou, China, where she taught American studies and art history courses to graduate and undergraduate students, and lectured throughout the mainland on topics including censorship.
-Her most recent book, Lessons from China: America in the Hearts and Minds of the Worlds Most Important Rising Generation (2013), reflects on these cross-cultural experiences.
-Professor Werbel's current research examines censorship of visual culture in the United States before World War I.
+Her self-published book, Lessons from China: America in the Hearts and Minds of the World’s Most Important Rising Generation (2013), reflects on these cross-cultural experiences.
+She was honored to receive the 2018-2019 State University of New York Chancellor's Award for Excellence in Scholarship.

 BA, Harvard and Radcliffe Colleges